braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/initial_sdk_setup.md

 If you call `startWithApiKey:` in your `didFinishLaunchingWithOptions:` delegate before any access to Appboy's `sharedInstance` (the standard implementation), you can use optional chaining, like `Appboy.sharedInstance()?.changeUser("testUser")`, to avoid cumbersome checks.
 This will have parity with an Objective-C implementation that assumed a non-null `sharedInstance`.

-## Manual Integration Options
+## Manual integration options

 You can also integrate our tvOS SDK manually - simply grab the Framework from our [Public Repo][1] and initialize Braze as outlined above.

-## Identifying Users and Reporting Analytics
+## Identifying users and reporting analytics
 See our [iOS documentation][3] for information about setting user ids, logging custom events, setting user attributes.
 You should also check out our notes on [event naming conventions]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/event_naming_conventions/).

 [1]: https://github.com/appboy/appboy-ios-sdk